Now In Stock: HiveAlive Fondant is valuable all year round, including while temperatures are too low to feed syrup.

 Yet the only true, effective way to learn and enjoy beekeeping is.... to just do it.

-So in this final element of our course, we provide a simple path for taking what you have learned via and actually making it real.
+So in this final lesson of our course, we provide a simple path for taking what you have learned and making it real.
+To turn from a simplecuriosity about keeping bees to actually becoming a beekeeper.

 First, just tell yourself that this is finally the year you will become a beekeeper.
 Although we have covered lots of ground in our course, starting up really isn't that difficult.